Ted Hughes

 Edward James Hughes OM OBE FRSL (17 August 1930 – 28 October 1998) was an English poet, translator, and children's writer.
 Critics frequently rank him as one of the best poets of his generation and one of the twentieth century's greatest writers.
 He was appointed Poet Laureate in 1984 and held the office until his death.
-In 2008 The Times ranked Hughes fourth on its list of "The 50 greatest British writers since 1945".
+In 2008, The Times ranked Hughes fourth on its list of "The 50 greatest British writers since 1945".

-Hughes was married to American poet Sylvia Plath from 1956 until her death by suicide in 1963 at the age of 30.
-His last poetic work, Birthday Letters (1998), explored their relationship.
+He married fellow poet Sylvia Plath, an American, in 1956.
+They lived together in the United States and then in England, in what was known to be a tumultuous relationship.
+They had two children before separating in 1962.
+Plath ended her own life in 1963.